Their Last Season

 She nodded.

-It had been 3 days since she went there.
+It had been three days since she went there.

 Danish received a voice note in the afternoon.